 Give employees rewards, responsibilities, and freedom but make it clear that they are also accountable for their actions.

 Holding people accountable makes them more careful about their work.
 They are more likely to be efficient, make fewer errors, and perform better.
 However, make sure that the leaders are also shown to be held accountable.

-Prioritize employee health, investing in both their mental and physical well-being.
+Prioritize employee well-being, investing in both their mental and physical health.

 Poor health can lead to disengagement in various ways: Lack of physical strength to do the job, cognitive decline, thinking of the problems instead of working, etc. Investing in employee health up front helps the organization avoid these challenges down the line.

 Use your corporate social responsibility program as an opportunity to sensitize toward and encourage employee participation in social good.

 Involving employees in CSR initiatives allows them to express interest in philanthropy, community service, environmental sustainability, and other things traditionally set aside for after-hours.
 Doing them at work enhances their connectedness with the company.

 Create a strong employer brand through an effective internal marketing strategy to keep employees proud of their employer.

 Internal marketing increases employee engagement with the company’s mission and fosters brand advocacy.
 It’s a deliberate effort, not simply a result of communicating your company objectives and strategies.
 Communicators don’t typically have the skills to convince employees, so it should be left to Marketing and PR.